A good strategy is best when its approach includes short, mid and longer periods.

-Your strategy for corporate communications should be defined, as priorities can quickly be lost in the heat of day-to-day business demands.
+Your strategy for corporate communications should be defined and followed, as priorities can quickly be lost in the heat of day-to-day business demands.

 Together with you, we’ll develop a communications strategy, tailor-made for your company, your ecosystem, and your target groups.
 This involves a bit of time but is essential to achieve the goals you seek.

 What goals are important to you?

 Since the definition of a lead varies from company to company, consider this definition: